Maks1FNAF1UA/SUS-OS/README.md

-# OS Kernel Builder
+# SUS OS source code

-Simple x86 bootloader and kernel with build system for QEMU.
+Simple x86 bootloader and kernel with build system for users.

 ## Setup